zenstruck/browser/README.md

     ->dump() // raw response body or array if json ->dump('h1') // html element
-    ->dump('foo') // if json response, array key ->dump('foo.*.baz') // if json response and mtdowling/jmespath.php installed, can use jmes path notation
+    ->dump('foo') // if json response, array key ->dump('foo.*.baz') // if json response, JMESPath notation can be used

     // the following use symfony/var-dumper's dd() function ("dump & die") ->dd() // raw response body or array if json ->dd('h1') // html element
-    ->dd('foo') // if json response, array key ->dd('foo.*.baz') // if json response and mtdowling/jmespath.php installed, can use jmes path notation ;
+    ->dd('foo') // if json response, array key ->dd('foo.*.baz') // if json response, JMESPath notation can be used ;
 ```